Luca-Bulles/pictureperfect/README.md

 # pictureperfect
-Semester 6 software engineering project with Microservices architecture. .NET 6 APIs, API Gateway and a message broker.
-Frontend project is created with Javascript
+Semester 6 software engineering project with Microservices architecture.
+The microservices are created with .NET 6 and i have used an ORM (Entity Framework) to handle all data reqyests to the distributed MySQL databases.
+The API Gateway is used to handle all requests from the Web application.
+The API Gateway is created with .NET 6 and the frontend project is created with JavaScript, CSS and HTML.
+For communication between microservices, i have implemented a Messagebroker with RabbitMQ.